 Thank you for your understanding and support.

-We will be updating our website as the bargaining process progresses.
 If you have any questions that are not covered here, please direct them to labourrelations@btps.ca.